thoukydides/homebridge-homeconnect/README.md

     * Switch functional light on/off and change brightness.
     * Switch ambient light on/off, change brighness, and select colour.
     * Monitor remote control and general operation status.
-    * Automation trigger for finished.
+    * Automation triggers for finished, grease filter nearly saturated, and grease filter saturated.
   * **Oven:**
     * Switch on/off and start/stop programs with preset options.
     * Open or partly open the door.